 The legal process of divorcing or ending a civil partnership takes longer than most people realise.
-The average time it usually takes to divorce / end a civil partnership through the courts in England and Wales is around three to four months.
-However, depending on your situation this can take longer.
+The average time it usually takes to divorce/ end a civil partnership through the courts for cases issued before the introduction of No-fault divorce (6th of April 2022) in England and Wales is around three to six months.

 So, what are the most common reasons for it taking so long?

 1. The courts are swamped and taking time to process your paperwork

 The courts in England & Wales are swamped with applications and take some time to process them.
 On top of this there are busy times of year where they are even busier (after major holidays, i.e. Christmas, New Year and the summer holidays).

 If you have made a mistake on the paperwork and the court has a query, this will inevitably cause delays.
 If you are unsure on any queries the court has on your application, then call us on 0203 004 4695 to avoid any further delays.
 We can take over your application and put errors right for you.

 3. The court needs more information in order to figure out if you’re entitled to a discount / exemption on the court fees

 If you have applied for a discount on the government’s court fee (usually £593) – you will need to wait until they notify you and pay any fee you owe before they proceed to the next step.
 Sometimes, the court will ask for evidence of your earnings which again can add time.